walking888/NCoS/README.md

     \pox\lib\packet\    igmp.py udp.py ipv4.py
     \pox\openflow\      topology.py libopenflow_01.py nc.py

     Other modules described in our paper is in \ext\multicast\.
+Because we donot change the git history of original pox, so we put our modified files in path: \replace-pox-0.2.0\.

     How to use our pox controller is shown in \ext\multicast\README.
 Here topo-butterfly.py is on the file list as an mininet script example.